bitrockteam/amber-website/src/readme.md

 actionText: Get Started →
 actionLink: /overview/introduction/
 features:
-- title: Simplicity First
+- title: Minimal
   details: Minimal setup with markdown-centered project structure helps you focus on writing.
-- title: Vue-Powered
+- title: User first
   details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
-- title: Performant
+- title: Modular
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: You can choose to use our global styles or our encapsulated Web Components, or both altogether!
 footer: MIT Licensed | Copyright © 2019-present Bitrock srl
 ---